bcgov/onRouteBCSpecification/eGARMS Testing.md

    1. Is inactive E0002 - Weigh scale account is inactive - Closed in TPS?
       1. Staff update both eGARMS and TPS with close account
    2. Is hold E0003 - Weigh scale account on Hold - Hold in TPS?
+      1. Hold in TPS is not hold in eGARMS
    3. Is E1739 - Weigh scale account has exceeded negative allowed amount - over credit limit?
+      1.
 12. Can we still send a transaction from onRoute to eGARMS when a return code is received?
    1. Post Transaction to eGARMS accounts
       1. likely won't accept until a payment is made